Greek Yogurt on Keto: Is It Keto-Friendly At All?

 Other people are sensitive to whey, casein, or other milk proteins and often don’t even know it.

-When they give up dairy products, they are often surprised to find that specific physical and psychological problems disappear entirely.
+When they give up dairy products, they are often surprised that specific physical and psychological problems disappear entirely.

 Therefore, in any case, there are better alternatives to yogurt in ketogenic diets.
 In most recipes, such as dressings or dips, you can replace yogurt with the following more keto-friendly options:

-Furthermore, fish, meat, eggs, and offal are better sources of fat and protein anyway.
+Furthermore, fish, meat, eggs, and offal are better sources of fat and protein.

-Due to fermentation, in yogurt, the macronutrient distribution is slightly better, but still not suitable for the keto diet.
-Moreover, flavored yogurt variations are true sugar bombs.
+Due to fermentation, the macronutrient distribution is slightly better in yogurt but still unsuitable for the keto diet.
+Moreover, flavored yogurt variations are actual sugar bombs.

 Which Greek yogurt is best for Keto?

-Plain Greek yogurts which are high in fats and low in carbs are best for keto.
-For example, Peak Triple Cream Plain Yogurt is a great choice.
+Greek yogurts high in fats and low in carbs are best for keto, like Peak Triple Cream Plain Yogurt.

 Will Greek yogurt kick me out of ketosis?